alperenbutun/applying-kalman-filter-to-erroneous-data/README.md

 Applying Kalman Filter to Erroneous Data

-Kalman Filter is a predictor-corrector developed by Emil Kálmán in 1960s
+Kalman Filter is a predictor-corrector.

 Using the algorithm in this repository, a really nice estimation can be taken.